IsaacScript/isaacscript/packages/docs/docs/main/using-get-data.md

 ### DefaultMap

 The previous example is a very common pattern in Isaac modding.
-The standard library offers a data structure called a `DefaultMap` that can simplify this pattern even further.
+The IsaacScript standard library offers a data structure called a `DefaultMap` that can simplify this pattern even further.
 A `DefaultMap` allows you to specify a default value for things in the map.
 Subsequently, you don't have to worry about checking for the case where the data doesn't exist yet, because the `DefaultMap` automatically instantiates it for you.

 ```ts
 const v = {